England eased into the semi-finals of the Women’s T20 World Cup with a 46-run victory over West Indies in Sydney.

 The Taylor-Matthews combination did eventually account for Sciver, whose 57 from 56 balls was her eighth T20 half-century.

-But Jones (23 not out) and Katherine Brunt (10no) steered England to the best score of the competition at the Sydney Showground.
+But Jones (23 not out) and Katherine Brunt (10 not out) steered England to the best score of the competition at the Sydney Showground.

-Captain Knight told Sky Sports: “We knew it was going to be a slow wicket but we’ve played on a lot recently, having been in Malaysia.
+Captain Knight told Sky Sports afterwards: “We knew it was going to be a slow wicket but we’ve played on a lot recently, having been in Malaysia.

 “We knew we had to play clever and keep it simple.
 We ran really well, I thought we did that brilliantly.”